bobgrill007/bobgrill007/README.md

 👋 Hi, I’m @bobgrill007 from Philadelphia, PA.
+I am a Highly skilled, innovative accessibility program manager specializing in digital technology and inclusive design.
+Passionate leader with the ability to foster a highly collaborative environment by interacting with and influencing key stakeholders across organizations.
+Strategic leader and problem solver who leverages software development expertise and overall client management experience to implement effective solutions across channels.
 You can reach me via email at BobGrill007@Gmail.com.

 👀 I’m interested in software development, particularly in web development and mobile app development.
 I'm also passionate about accessibility and inclusive design in digital technology.